-Thanks to the many sailors who frequent the internet/Sailnets and those we spoke to in person, our quest to find the right boat was a success.
-We would like to thank them all.
-In an effort to give something back for all the help we received, we have assembled a portion of this web site for anyone who may be interested in our research, evaluation, and comments.
+With help from the many sailors who frequent the internet forums and those we spoke to in person, our quest to find the right boat was a success.
+Many thanks to them all.
+Because of the limited production, it was difficult to find owners of Cabo Rico 34s to answer our questions, so, in an effort to give something back for all the help we received, we have assembled a portion of this web site for anyone who may be interested in our research, evaluation, and comments.

 Maybe this will help anyone facing the same task.
 If you wish, give us your feedback, suggestions, and feel free to ask questions to which you don't find answers.
 I would have liked to comment in more detail about all the boats on our short list and even all the boats we considered.
 But since we only truly know one boat, we can't justify comprehensive comments beyond our CR34.

 After trimming our short list down to Pacific Seacraft 37, a couple of Island Packet models, a Bayfield 36, and later on in the process, a Cabo Rico 38, we began making inquiries to each boat’s respective Sailnet email owner’s lists.
-This eventually prompted us to eliminate the Island Packets.
+This eventually prompted us to initially eliminate the Island Packets.
 IP’s list of negatives wasn’t really compelling.
 They are well-built, well designed, and are very high quality boats, but the overtone of the comments from our Sailnet inquiries just steered us toward Pacific Seacraft based on our own personal preferences.
-When an opportunity arose to give Island Packet a second-chance, we sea-trialed a brand new IP 370, their newest and "best-ever" boat in our size range.
+When an opportunity arose to give Island Packet a second-chance, we sea-trialed a new IP 370, their newest and "best-ever" boat in our size range.
 We had to admit, it was very nice, very spacious, and performed well, but Janet felt it was too wide open below decks.
 At 5’3” she concluded that she’d have a hard time safely maneuvering about the huge open cabin in rough seas.
-The IP was a huge boat - it felt too heavy, too big and too high to both of us, and Island Packet seemed to be reinvemting itself every few years maybe a good thing, maybe not.
-We liked the lower freeboard - thus lower windage and lower weight, and although we won't go so far as some who apply the moniker "Island Piglet" we much preferred the pleasing traditional lines of Crealock’s boats better.
+The IP was a huge boat - both of us felt it was too heavy, too big, and had too much freeboard.
+And Island Packet seemed to be reinventing itself every few years - maybe a good thing, maybe not.
+We disagree with those who apply the moniker "Island Piglet", but we do prefer the lower freeboard hence lower windage, and lower weight, and the pleasing traditional lines of Crealock’s boats.

 Our list was down to the Pacific Seacraft 37, "maybe" the Bayfield 36, and by this point we had added the Cabo Rico 38, in response to positive comments from owners, and knowing that it came from Bill Crealock's drawing board.
 We really liked PS37's concept and design and had spent many hours poking around onboard and asking questions of the owners while in-harbor.
 We were also well aware of its excellent sailing characteristics.
 We had ruled out the Pacific Seacraft 34 due to limited space.
 Although by then we were quite convinced that the Pacific Seacraft 37 was the boat for us, we still wanted to look at the other two.
 The Bayfield was priced right, and the Cabo Rico looked awfully nice in photos.